juliuszTrochimczuk/ConsoleTextRPG/README.md

 ### Plans to do

 What I don't have now, is the story system.
-I want to have all my texts in txt file and then get the right one by it's id.
-This is high version of this.
-Still need to figure out how to implemnent this and maybe change some details.
+I want to have all my story texts in txt file and then get the right one by it's id.
+This is high design version of this.
+Still need to figure out how to implemnent and maybe change some details.